Bell OH-58 Kiowa: Retirement

 The Army placed 26 out of 335 OH-58Ds in non-flyable storage during 2014.
 In anticipation of divestment, the Army looked to see if other military branches, government agencies, and foreign customers had interest in buying the type.
 The Kiowas were considered to be well priced for foreign countries with limited resources; Bell had not yet agreed to support them if sold overseas.
 Media expected OH-58s to go to foreign militaries rather than civil operators due to high operating cost.
 By 2015, the Army had divested 33 OH-58Ds.
 By January 2016, the Army had divested all but two OH-58D squadrons.
-In June 2016, members of 1st Squadron, 17th Cavalry Regiment, 82nd Combat Aviation Brigade, arrived in South Korea as part of the Kiowa's last deployment in U.S. Army service.
+In June 2016, members of 1st Squadron, 17th Cavalry Regiment, 82nd Combat Aviation Brigade, arrived in South Korea as part of the Kiowa's last deployment in U.S. Army service; during the following year, the unit reequipped with AH-64s.
 In January 2017, the last Kiowa Warrior performed their last live fire maneuver before retirement.

 Ex-U.S. Army OH-58Ds were made available through Excess Defense Article and foreign military sales (FMS) programs.
 In November 2014, Croatia sent a letter of intent for the acquisition of 16 OH-58Ds.
 In 2016, Croatia and Tunisia became the first nations to request the helicopters, ordering 16 and 24, respectively.
 Croatia received the first batch of 5 OH-58Ds at the Zadar-Zemunik air base on 30 June 2016.
 In early 2018, Greece was granted 70 OH-58Ds via an FMS arrangement, the type has been initially stationed at Hellenic Army Aviation air base at Stefanovikio.